 Becoming a Registered Student in the DRO

-- June 30th if requesting special housing accommodations due to a medical or physical
+- June 30 if requesting special housing accommodations due to a medical or physical condition

 NOTE: Once documentation is received and an interview is completed, allow ten (10) business days to process your package.

-4. Pick-up your accommodation package once you have been notified your accommodation
+- Pick-up your accommodation package once you have been notified your accommodation package is complete.

-7. Submit a Request for Accommodations form EVERY subsequent semester immediately after
+- Submit a Request for Accommodations form EVERY subsequent semester immediately after registering for classes.

 The Disability Services Specialist may request further documentation at any time to justify a requested accommodation.
 In the event you do not have the proper documentation, you may be asked for a letter of impact or be referred to local testing centers for additional or updated testing.